quasarframework/quasar/docs/src/pages/quasar-cli/quasar-conf-js.md

 ---

-Starting with v1.9, you can wrap the returned function with `configure` helper to get a better IDE autocomplete experience:
+Starting with v1.9, you can wrap the returned function with `configure()` helper to get a better IDE autocomplete experience (through Typescript):

 ```js
 const { configure } = require('quasar')